For those who are new to the concept of IoT, let’s build your understanding ground-up. Let’s start by understanding what is ‘the Internet’.

-Okay, when you reflect on this, it becomes quite clear that ‘OT + IT’, form the foundation on which IIoT is built.
-Hence, IIoT is the connectivity of elements of OT (ICSs) & elements of IT (information processing systems).
+Okay, when you reflect on the previous topic on building blocks of IIoT, it becomes quite clear that ‘OT + IT’, form the foundation on which IIoT is built.
+Hence, essentially the IIoT is the connectivity of elements of OT (ICSs) & elements of IT (information processing systems).

 And this connectivity (i.e., IIoT) is the platform on which the data (monitored or captured or sensed or measured) is passed-on from those ‘connected things’ using transmitters & receivers, and is collected by the information processing systems.

 Data Analytics (analysis of the collected data), is then used to come up with actionable information.